bottlepy/bottle/docs/index.rst

 * **Routing:** Requests to function-call mapping with support for clean and dynamic URLs.
 * **Templates:** Fast and pythonic :ref:`built-in template engine <tutorial-templates>` and support for mako_, jinja2_ and cheetah_ templates.
-* **Utilities:** Convenient access to form data, file uploads, cookies, headers and other HTTP-related metadata.
+* **Utilities:** Convenient access to form data, file uploads, cookies, headers and other HTTP features.
 * **Server:** Built-in HTTP development server and support for a wide range of WSGI_ capable HTTP server (e.g. gunicorn_, paste_ or cheroot_).

 .. rubric:: Example: "Hello World" in a bottle